bsuzow/StudentLoanDefaults/StudentLoandDefaults_scorecard.md

 ### Model 1 - Linear Regression

 #### Full MOdel
 In this modeling, all independent variables are thrown in.
-Uninfluential variables are eliminated with the `stepAIC()` function from the `MASS` package.
+Subsequently, uninfluential variables are eliminated with the `stepAIC()` function from the `MASS` package.

 ```r